 They actually have a way of withholding the milk their babies need.
 That was a huge relief.
 You’ll just need to be sure that you don’t milk a goat within 2 months of her kidding (if you are freshening her milk supply) in order for her to store up needed nutrients for the kids.

 Well, there you have it, folks.
 If you have been stuck in a dairy rut and weren’t quite sure where to turn for some unique or smaller options for dairy, well, now you know that you have choices.

 Remember, not all of these are common in some corners of the world, but they are practiced in others.

-So just do a little research to see which option you think might work best for you.
+Just do a little research to see which option for a milk animal you think might work best for you.
 Also, be aware of the animal’s needs before jumping into it.